Beth Lord

 Beth Lord (born 1976) is a Canadian philosopher specialising in the history of philosophy, especially the work and influence of Immanuel Kant and Baruch Spinoza, and contemporary Continental philosophy.
-She is currently a Professor in the School of Divinity, History and Philosophy at the University of Aberdeen, where she has worked since 2013.
+She is currently a Professor and Head of School in the School of Divinity, History and Philosophy at the University of Aberdeen, where she has worked since 2013.

 Education and career

 Lord was raised in Ontario, and initially studied at the University of Toronto.
 She intended to study drama, but graduated with a degree in Philosophy and Literary Studies.
 She went on to the University of Warwick, where she read for an MA in Continental Philosophy and then a doctorate.
 Her doctoral thesis, which was supervised initially by Andrew Benjamin and then by Stephen Houlgate, was entitled Kant's Productive Ontology: Knowledge, Nature and the Meaning of Being.
 In the thesis, Lord argues that Kant's ontology is a "productive ontology"; i.e., a theory which rests upon an idea of production.
 Lord completed her doctorate in 2004.
 In the same year, she started a permanent position in the philosophy department at the University of Dundee.